Home

 Branch of Service: U.S. Army

-Divisions (Units): 194th Armored Bde, Fort Knox, KY HHC, 4th Infantry Division, An Khe Vietnam DTRP, 1st Squadron, 10th Cavalry HHC, C Co, 1st BN 66th Armor, 2nd Armored Div.
+Divisions (Units): HHC, 5th Bn, 33rd Armor, 194th Armored Bde, Fort Knox, KY.
+1st Bde, 4th Infantry Division, An Khe Vietnam DTRP, 1st Squadron, 10th Cavalry HHC, C Co, 1st BN 66th Armor, 2nd Armored Div.
 Fort Hood TX

 Countries Served in: Vietnam (September 1970 - September 1971), United States